 Lower-division teaching lab

 Courses such as BIOL 100, BIOL 221, and BIOL 222 are taught in our lower-division teaching lab.
-We cap our lower-divisions labs at 20 students so that we can provide a good level of individual attention to each student. (see picture)
+We cap our lower-division labs at 20 students so that we can provide a good level of individual attention to each student. (see picture)

 Cellular & molecular laboratory